dotnet/docs/docs/core/testing/index.md

 ### .NET CLI

-You can run a solutions unit tests from the [.NET CLI](../tools/index.md), with the [dotnet test](../tools/dotnet-test.md) command.
-The .NET CLI exposes a majority of the functionality that [Integrated Development Environments (IDEs)](#ide) make available through user interfaces.
+You can run a solutions unit test from the [.NET CLI](../tools/index.md), with the [dotnet test](../tools/dotnet-test.md) command.
+The .NET CLI exposes most of the functionality that [Integrated Development Environments (IDEs)](#ide) make available through user interfaces.
 The .NET CLI is cross-platform and available to use as part of continuous integration and delivery pipelines.
 The .NET CLI is used with scripted processes to automate common tasks.

 ### IDE